kbowden1800/bouncing-box/README.md

 # TODO 2: Create Variables to Avoid Hard-Coding

-This TODO has 3 steps.
+This TODO has 2 steps.
 Make sure to complete all steps before moving on.

-## Step 1: Declare your Variable

 We want to avoid hard-coding in our programs as much as possible.

 `moveBoxTo(100)` is hard-coded because it can only ever move the box to position `100`

 A Variable would allow us to call Functions without hard-coding the Arguments.
 For example, if we had a Variable called `positionX` we could call the Function like this: `moveBoxTo(positionX)`.

+Since the `update` Function is called 20 times/second, we can use it to draw 20 changing Frames/second.

+## Step 1: Declare your Variable

 **CODE:** Below `TODO 2`, declare a new Variable called `positionX` and assign it to the value `0`.
 Your code should look like this: